Enservco (NYSEAMERICAN:ENSV) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report published on Sunday.
-The brokerage issued a sell rating on the oil and gas producer’s stock.
+StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note released on Wednesday.
+The firm issued a sell rating on the oil and gas producer’s stock.

 Enservco Stock Performance

-Enservco (NYSEAMERICAN:ENSV – Free Report) last issued its quarterly earnings data on Monday, May 15th.
-The oil and gas producer reported ($0.07) EPS for the quarter.
-The company had revenue of $8.91 million during the quarter.
-Enservco had a negative return on equity of 129.30% and a negative net margin of 25.76%.
+Enservco (NYSEAMERICAN:ENSV – Free Report) last posted its quarterly earnings data on Monday, May 15th.
+The oil and gas producer reported ($0.07) earnings per share for the quarter.
+Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.
+The firm had revenue of $8.91 million for the quarter.

 Enservco Company Profile